Yoogurt/Brilliant/README.md

 # Brilliant
-## Brilliant framework shows how do elf file works and run
+## Brilliant framework shows how does elf file work and run

 ### Arm architectures
 ### all of above had supported